-There comes a time in every adult’s life that they must ask important questions.
-Are my parents safe at their home?
+There comes a time in every adult’s life that they must ask important questions: Are my parents safe at their home?
 Do they need help with daily activities?
 Are certain household tasks becoming too hard for them?
 Are they experiencing isolation and loneliness at home?
-As we age, we must ask these questions.
-In most cases, the children of a senior citizen must bring in the conversation about elder care.
+As we age, these concerns become real.
+In most cases, the children of a senior citizen may have to begin the conversation about elder care.

 Deciding to move your parent to an elderly care facility can be a difficult decision.
 It can be upsetting or even traumatizing for both the parent and their family.
-The family can feel guilty about passing the responsibility of caring for their parent to others, and anxious about the level of care and support he will receive.
+The family can feel guilty about passing the responsibility of caring for their parent to others and anxious about the level of care and support he will receive.
 The parent may be upset because of separation from family and moving to a new and unfamiliar home.
-However, consolation comes from the fact that an elderly facility provides unprecedented care to your loved one, and he finds a home away from home.
+However, consolation comes from the fact that an elderly facility provides unprecedented care to your loved one, and they will find a home away from home.

 Whether you want your parents to move to a senior living facility because of a medical condition or because it is becoming a challenge to live independently, it is essential to assess your options.
 Finding the right residential option may be daunting and overwhelming because of the numerous care options in the market.
-This article makes it simpler by presenting three residential options and including their merits and demerits so that you choose the right one for your jewel- mom or dad.
+This article simplifies the process by presenting three common residential options and walking through their pros and cons to help you choose the right one for your beloved mom or dad.
 By learning about the options available, you can select the right facility with a healthy, happy, and fulfilling environment for your loved one.

 1. Assisted Living